dearmichelley/dearmichelley/README.md

 - 👋 Hi, I’m @michellejanay
-- 👀 I’m interested in web development, graphic design, the outdoors, reading, learning, and growing.
+- 👀 I’m interested in software engineering, the outdoors, reading, learning, and growing.
 - 🌱 I’m currently learning the ins and outs.
 - 💞️ I’m looking to collaborate on any project for nonprofit or for fun(:
 - 📫 How to reach me ... git at me, lol